 Lean Healthcare Tools

 Lean healthcare strategies are implemented in a variety of ways.
-Sometimes a medical facility will adjust strategies and procedures in order to eliminate waste or improve the service they provide to the customer.
-Other times, this is done using lean healthcare tools and equipment.
-These items can help to make it easier to follow the overall lean strategies and ensure the standards in a given facility are followed.
+Aside from the methods that we’ve already discussed above, there are some physical tools that can be used to improve Lean in healthcare settings.
+These items can help to make it easier to follow Lean principles and ensure the standards in a facility are followed.

 Some examples of lean healthcare tools include the following: